Yven92/MyoCoachV2/docs/user-manual.md

 ![muscle_flechisseur_et_extenseur](./assets/muscle_flechisseur_et_extenseur.png)

-* :one: Equip an electrode with a pin header strip to make an adapter with the MyoCoach connector system (see the electrode connector section in the [manufacturing-manual](./manufacturing-manual.md)).
+* :one: Equip an electrode with a pin header strip to make an adapter with the MyoCoach connector system.

 ![adpatateur_electrode](./assets/adpatateur_electrode.png)